UnderGrounder96/rentAcar/README.md

 The program was created to be easy to use and it is fool proof (to a dreggre).
 All user inputs return success or error messages.

 Before starting.
-Please rename the file '.env.default' to '.env', and set your MySQL credentials.
+Please rename the file '.env.default' to '.env', and set in it your MySQL credentials.

 In order to link all npm dependencies: